cldellow/datasette-ui-extras/README.md

 - Views: better support for views of the shape `SELECT ...
 FROM base_table`
     - Can navigate to row page, e.g. https://dux.fly.dev/cooking/questions/1
-    - JSON API can update these rows
+    - JSON API can update these rows, assuming they have an [INSTEAD OF trigger](https://www.sqlite.org/lang_createtrigger.html#instead_of_trigger)

 - Advanced export: This control is hidden by default.
 Click the `(Advanced)` link to see it.